masamiy/DataStoryTelling/content/1-Start_telling_story.md

 How can you start telling your story?
 Too often data storytelling is interpreted as just visualizing data effectively, however, it is much more than just creating visually-appealing data charts.
 Data storytelling is a structured approach for communicating data insights, and it involves a combination of three key elements: Data, Visuals & Narrative

+{% include figure.html img="/image/Data_Narrative_Visuals.png" alt="workshop scene" caption="Data storytelling elements" width="75%" %}"

 ## What you need to think

-Data storytelling is a combunation of data, visuals and narrative.
-So, your planning can start by thinking:
+Your planning can start by thinking:

 ### Visuals
 Think beyond the standard line or bar graphs